-Grade C and above in English are the minimum requirements.
+Grade 5 and above in English are the minimum requirements.
 This course has been designed to support a range of students and their chosen qualifications.
-It is open to all.

 What is an Extended Project?

 The Extended Project Qualification (EPQ) is equivalent in size to half an A-level and is available as a standalone qualification.
 It is a single piece of work of a student's choosing that requires evidence of planning, preparation, research and independent learning.
 The piece of work could be: